wenzelm/slidr-sloppr/README.md

 - Tail alignment with BLASTN may be time consuming despite multithreading.
 - Final SL consensus calling in R may require large amounts of RAM if many millions of reads pass filters.

 Future updates may support more efficient data structures and automatic HPC job control.
+SLIDR typically does not need huge amounts of data, so consider starting with a small number of libraries.

 <a name="slopprguidelines"></a>
 ### SLOPPR